Camp Spirit Day Camp

-Imagine your first day at summer camp.
+Imagine your first day at Camp Spirit:

 At Camp Spirit, your child joins a “cabin” group based on rising grade level.
 Reminiscent of sleep-away camp, two caring counselors stay with the cabin cohort all day and lead the campers through a variety of activities like kickball, yoga, and sculpture.
 Thoughtful programming balances the mental with the physical, the individual with the group, and the creative with the structured.
 Weekly themes keep the programming fresh while the integrated activities reinforce learning and promote meaningful connections within the community.
 Your child is challenged and empowered by day, then returns to the comforts of home at night.